Untreated strep throat typically lasts 3-5 days but can persist up to a week

 While some mild cases of strep throat may appear to self-resolve, they still carry significant complication risks without proper antibiotic treatment.
 The bacteria can spread to other parts of the body, causing serious health problems weeks or months later.

-High fever above 101°F, severe throat pain that makes swallowing difficult, and visibly swollen lymph nodes indicate the need for immediate medical evaluation.
+High fever above 101°F, severe throat pain that makes swallowing difficult, and visibly swollen lymph nodes indicate the need for urgent medical evaluation.
 These symptoms suggest your body is fighting a serious bacterial infection that requires intervention to prevent complications.

 If you've had close contact with someone diagnosed with strep throat, seek prompt evaluation regardless of symptom severity.
 Early detection and treatment can prevent the full development of symptoms and reduce how long strep throat lasts.